 TFSA or RRSP Summary

-Some points of reflection, I believe the TFSA should be used like an RRSP with a focus on building wealth for retirement.
-One important factor difficult to assess is the retirement strategy for withdrawal as it depends on the entire family situation and the actual amounts in each of the accounts.
+Some points of reflection: I believe the TFSA should be used like an RRSP, focusing on building wealth for retirement.
+One crucial factor that is difficult to assess is the retirement strategy for withdrawal, as it depends on the entire family situation and the actual amounts in each of the accounts.

-Your age also plays a role in the withdrawal strategy as you could withdraw from your RRSP only to funnel it inside a TFSA prior to OAS benefits to avoid clawback.
-There are basically 2 key ages that matter for tax planning; 65 and 71.
+Your age also plays a role in the withdrawal strategy as you could withdraw from your RRSP only to funnel it inside a TFSA before OAS benefits to avoid clawback.
+There are two critical ages that matter for tax planning: 65 and 71.

-One point to be aware of is that the maximum contributions have become quite high and they continue to increase.
-Consider that for a young adult, there may already be 4 to 6 years of unused TFSA room by the time they graduate university since it starts at the age of 18.
-At $5,500 per year, that gives a new university graduate an unused contribution room of $22K to $33K.
+One point to be aware of is that the maximum contributions have become relatively high, and they continue to increase.
+Consider that for a young adult, there may already be 4 to 6 years of unused TFSA room by the time they graduate from the university since it starts at 18.